 For the shrimp

 - Place bacon in a large skillet over medium heat.
 Cook bacon until it becomes crispy, flipping halfway.
 Remove bacon from skillet.
-Drain the bacon drippings from the skillet, leaving behind about 1 Tbsp of bacon drippings in the pan.
+Drain the bacon drippings from the skillet, leaving behind about 1 tablespoon of bacon drippings in the pan.
 Return the pan to the heat.

 - Add onion and bell pepper and sauté for 3-4 minutes, until the onions have softened.